odoo/documentation/sales/products_prices/prices/pricing.rst

 Prices per country
 ==================
 Pricelists can be set by countries group.
-Any new customer recorded in Odoo gets a default pricelist, i.e. the first one in the list matching the country.
-In case no country is set for the customer, Odoo takes the first pricelist without any country group.
+Any new customer recorded in Twenty20 gets a default pricelist, i.e. the first one in the list matching the country.
+In case no country is set for the customer, Twenty20 takes the first pricelist without any country group.

 The default pricelist can be replaced when creating a sales order.